missmultiverse/gpt-4-wp-plugin/README.md

 # GPT-4-WP-Plugin v2.0

-This is a test for ChatGPT code 007

 A clean, modern WordPress plugin providing a secure REST API for GPT-based agents and clients to interact with WordPress.
 All logic is contained in a single file for easy setup and deployment.

 ## Features